-Walter Candler, Emory College Class of 1907, was the youngest son of Coca-Cola founder and Emory benefactor Asa Griggs Candler.
+Walter Candler, Emory College Class of 1907, was the second-youngest son of Coca-Cola founder and Emory benefactor Asa Griggs Candler.
 When Walter began developing his 183-acre estate in 1925, DeKalb County had not fully developed its electrical grid, and county power did not extend to the house, which Candler occupied in 1926.
 He thus had to generate his own power with the help of the dam that he built across the South Fork of Peachtree Creek, shown above.
 Machinery within the tower cranked out electricity.
 The generating equipment has long since been removed, and the tower has fallen to rack and ruin.

 Below is what it looked like when newly built.